 My ISIC Student Card, with my correct naming format which is like what is written in my passport.

 Something that puzzled me though: in the brochure, there were some images of European students studying in the college.
-In reality, that day I didn’t see any European students at all.
+But in reality, that day I didn’t see any European students at all.
 All are Asians.
 Where are they anyway?
 Are the Caucasians in the brochure are just Australian models pretending to be “foreign students”?
 The fact was revealed several weeks later, but first let’s gets along with the story.

 The St. Mark’s brochure predominantly feature caucasian students, yet there were none to be seen when I first entered the college.

 We also head to the nearby ANZ bank to open local bank account for me.
 The process was quite breeze.
 They only asked my passport and student card in order to open the bank account.
+And in a very short time, I even get my ATM card ready to use!

 Later in the afternoon we relaxed in the room when we heard someone knocking our door.
 Apparently it was the owner of the hotel.
-He said that he apologized for the poor service of the hotel, and addressing problems that we had such as extra bed (which was eventually given).
+He apologized to us for the poor service of the hotel, and addressing problems that we had such as extra bed (which was eventually given).
 He even gave us some free vouchers for some restaurants in the city.
 Since my father satisfied with the complaint handling, we decided to remain in the hotel for the remainder of their stay in Perth.

-At night, we went to explore the Beaufort Street.
+Later in the evening, we went to explore the Beaufort Street.
 Although busy in daytime, at night it was almost deserted.
 The only places that are still crowded are just the pub or restaurants.
 All shops are closed, with the exception of the Asian grocery store at the corner near the college.

 We browse around the area to see if there are any good restaurants around.
 Back then, there were 2 or 3 restaurants near the campus, one Italian, one Vietnamese, and one that I already forgotten (I think it was a fish and chips, but I’m not sure).
 All of them were located just across the road from the Queens pub over there.